 One of the most important habits I have developed in my life is regular Bible study.
-Every December, I try to put out a list of what seem to be good Bible reading plans.
+Every December, I try to put out a list of what I think are good Bible reading plans.
 I have done a variety of these plans over the years--MacArthur, Horner, Meditative Plan, and How to Master the English Bible.
 The plan I have been following now is (roughly) the one I created listed near the bottom of the list.

 The One Year Bible--This